-How do I get a building permit?
-The following is required for submission of a complete Permit Application
+What is required to receive a building permit?
+A Permit Application is required for submission of a permit.

-1. Fill out a Work Permit Application including a folio number (13 digit number from property tax statement or Miami-Dade County Property Appraisers) or online Miami-Dade Property Information.
+1. Fill out a Work Permit Application including a folio number (13 digit number from property tax statement or Miami-Dade County Property Appraisers) or visit the Miami-Dade Property Information, online.

+Why do I need to get a permit?
 It's the law!
 A permit brings you the service of Building Department Plans Reviewers and Inspectors who are experts in their field.
-In addition to giving advice, they approve each phase of your project, checking to see that the work is done in accordance with the code and the approved plans.
+In addition to providing advice, they approve each phase of your project, checking to see that the work is done in accordance with the code and the approved plans.
 Working without a permit is illegal and can result in fines and cause problems if and when you sell your house.

 For the second offense of doing work without a permit, the permit applicant shall be required to pay twice the penalty fee; $238.51 plus a double permit fee.
 For each subsequent offense, the permit applicant shall be required to pay twice the penalty fee, $596.28 plus a double permit fee.

 |The Building Department is closed each day from 12:00

 p.m. to 1:00 p.m.

 8:00 a.m. to 4:30 p.m., Monday through Friday